-Upon completion of the degree requirements with a minimum cumulative GPA of 2.5 and a minimum grade of C in student teaching, the candidate will receive a provisional State of Missouri Teaching Certificate and be prepared for employment or for graduate study in education or related fields.
+Upon completion of the degree requirements with a minimum cumulative GPA of 2.5, a minimum grade of C in student teaching, and passage of the National Teachers Examination, the candidate will receive a provisional State of Missouri Teaching Certificate (Professional Certificate I) and be prepared for employment or for graduate study in education or related fields.
 Any grade lower than C in the major field and professional sequence could be grounds for the denial of certification.
 Decisions concerning exceptions will be determined by the Teacher Education Admissions and Retention Committee.
 Such refusal of certification will be so stated on the person's transcript.